ottogroup/flink-spector/README.md

 ### Manual Build:
 1. Clone this repo: `git clone https://github.com/ottogroup/flink-spector`.

-> Note: The current build works with Flink versions 1.0.0 and later.
+> Note: The current build works with Flink versions 1.1.0 and later.
+> Release 0.3 works with Flink versions 1.0.*.
 > If you're using an older version, clone the matching branch.

 2. Build with maven: `maven install`.